Skip to main content

 A.R.S. § 14-2301(A)

-In plain terms, the surviving spouse receives at least what they would have inherited if there had been no will at all.
-The calculation excludes property that was specifically left to children born before the marriage who are not children of the surviving spouse.
+In plain terms, the surviving spouse can receive a share at least equal to what they would have inherited if there had been no will at all.
+The calculation excludes property left to children born before the marriage who are not children of the surviving spouse.

 Three Exceptions That Limit This Protection